Skip to content

 # Restore database

-docker cp club-backup.db club:/data/club.db
+docker cp club-backup.db club:/data/db/club.db

-docker cp packages-backup/. club:/data/packages/
+docker cp blobs-backup/. club:/data/blobs/

 # Start the server